TheoW03/TheoW03/README.md

 # Hello World 🌸

-my name is Lillith, Lilly or Lulu.  (in a professional sense you may Call me Theo)

 I am a 4th year university Computer science student

 I have a strong passion for building software. and its one of my favorite hobbies to partake in

 my preferred languages are C++, java, C#...

-I spend most of my time usually creating dev tools and learning
+I spend most of my time usually creating dev tools and learning.

-I also enjoy gaming anime and being a furry >:3

 very big <a href=https://xenia-linux-site.glitch.me/> Xenia-linux </a> fan